09/2011-06/2017 Habilitation, English Literature, University of Freiburg

 - International Association of University Professors of English (elected member)

 - The William Hazlitt Society

-- Speculative States: British Literature, Institutionality, and Reform.
+- British Literature and the Life of Institutions: Speculative States.
 Oxford University Press.
 Forthcoming 2021.

 - Committed Styles: Modernism, Politics, and Left-Wing Literature in the 1930s.
 Oxford: Oxford University Press, 2014.
 [Reviewed in Times Literary Supplement; Review of English Studies; Literature and History; Modernist Cultures; Ostrava Journal; ZAA; Year's Work in English Studies; Twentieth-Century Literature]

 - Ed. (with M. Taunton) The People: Belonging, Exclusion, and Democracy.
 Cambridge: Cambridge University Press, in progress.